-Platform molecules form the basis for several formulations in chemical, food, and pharmaceutical industries.
+Platform molecules form the basis for several formulations in chemical, food, and pharmaceutical industries (Figure 1).
 Lactic acid (LA), a 3 carbon carboxylic acid, is one such platform molecule.
 LA has a broad application field ranging from the food industry to polymer production.
 Complying with the traditional philosophy of demand vs scale vs cost, a cumulative annual growth rate > 20% for LA drives the need for cost-effective and efficient production processes to meet the demand.

 Figure 1.
 Fundamental aspects involved in industrial production of products (Orange: Involves XPure technologies)

 LA is produced by both chemical synthesis and fermentation, where fermentation has been the preferred choice due to enantio-selectivity and environmental sustainability factors.
 However, fermentation-based processes require highly efficient downstream processing (DSP) for removal of impurities and to enable the claimed environmental benefits; if DSP is energy-intensive, then sustainability can become questionable.
-Further, DSP also contributes to > 50% of the overall cost of goods (COGs) which can define the business model.
+Further, DSP also contributes to > 50% of the overall cost of goods (COGs) which can define the business model (Figure 2).
 In this application note, we will discuss how the use of simulated moving bed (SMB) mode of ion exchange adsorption (IEX) steps can influence the overall COGs.

 Figure 2.
 Major sub-processes integrated to produce lactic acid

 LA production process involves both cation and anion exchangers to remove positively-charged cationic impurities and to capture LA, respectively.
 These two steps use industrial resins, which are known for their robustness, high exchange capacity, and long process life.
 However, operating these resins in batch mode results in partial utilization of the resin capacity and requires larger columns, a large amount of buffers, and waste streams (Figure 3).